lucasoliveirx/lucasoliveirx/README.md

 • Designs well-structured REST APIs and integrates them efficiently with modern frontends.

-• Skilled in developing Web APIs using **Client-Server** models and **MVC** architecture, ensuring maintainable and clean code.
+• Skilled in developing **Client-Server** applications, ensuring clean, maintainable, and high-performance code.

-• Combines **React** and **TypeScript** with AI-assisted workflows to effectively deliver modern, high-quality interfaces tailored to client needs.
+• Combines **React**, **TypeScript**, and **Tailwind CSS** to deliver modern, high-quality interfaces that enhance user experience and align with project goals.